aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-image-alternative-text/add-alternative-text-to-image/_index.md

 Page page = new Page();
 ```

-A page will host the image we are about to add.
+A page acts as a canvas for the image and any other elements you may want to add.

 ### Step 4: Add an Image to the Page